-5.1.
+4.1.
 Research/Scholarship

-The research record must demonstrate a consistent progress in publications, research grant writing, and scholarly recognition within their chosen sub-discipline.
+The research record must demonstrate a consistent progress in publications and scholarly recognition within their chosen sub-discipline.
 There is no set number and/or type of publication or professional output that will guarantee promotion to Full Professor.
-The departmental Promotion and Tenure Committee and other Full Professors within the Department will consider both the quality and quantity of a candidate's published research and/or professional output.
+The departmental ad-hoc Promotion Committee and other Full Professors within the Department will consider both the quality and quantity of a candidate's published research and/or professional output.
 The candidate should have produced scholarship at a quality and quantity exceeding that of his/her previous promotion to Associate Professor with tenure.
-Each candidate is expected to have successfully completed an original research project or projects demonstrating that the candidate has moved beyond her/his earlier scholarship.
-Publication of this research is ordinarily expected to include an original book-length study.
+Each candidate is expected to have successfully completed an original research project (or projects) demonstrating that the candidate has moved beyond her/his earlier scholarship.
+The development of a second major research project may also include evidence of the pursuit of research funding, as appropriate.
+Publication of this research is ordinarily expected to include an original second book-length study.
 Alternately, in the case of disciplines or sub-disciplines for which greater emphasis is placed on publication in the form of peer-reviewed articles, research monographs, or other formats, the candidate must exhibit success in these outlets.

-Beyond mere output, it is expected that the quality of scholarly publications will have increased so that the candidate can demonstrate an established national and international recognition and esteem for her/his contribution to a specific field of knowledge.
+Beyond mere output, it is expected that the quality of scholarly publications will have increased so that the candidate can demonstrate an established national and potentially international recognition and esteem for her/his contribution to a specific field of knowledge.

 Some indicators showing a candidate's recognition and prestige might include:

-- a) Favorable assessment of published work by external evaluators reviewing the candidate's materials for promotion; - b) The publication of the candidate's book(s) and articles by critically demanding presses and peer-reviewed journals; - c) Citations of the candidate's research and publications within the critical literature of his/ her discipline, sub-discipline, or interdisciplinary field of study; - d) Favorable book reviews in quality professional journals; - e) Invitations to participate in national and international symposiums and/or contribute to professionally distinguished edited volumes;
+- a) Favorable assessment of published work by external evaluators reviewing the candidate's materials for promotion; - b) The publication of the candidate's book(s) by prestigious presses and/or publication of articles in peer-reviewed journals; - c) Citations of the candidate's research and publications within the critical literature of his/her discipline, sub-discipline, or interdisciplinary field of study; - d) Favorable book reviews in distinguished professional journals; - e) Invitations to participate in national and international symposiums and/or contribute to professionally distinguished edited volumes; - f) Invitations to review manuscripts and grant applications in the candidate's research area; - g) Appointments to the editorial or advisory boards of professional journals or book publication series; - h) Successful application(s) for significant external research grants from reputable funding sources;

-- f) Invitations to review manuscripts and grant applications in the candidate's research area; - g) Appointments to the editorial or advisory boards of professional journals or book publication series; - h) Successful application(s) for significant external research grants from reputable funding sources; - i) Invitations from funding agencies to serve on expert review panels for evaluating research grant applications; - j) Invitations to serve as an external reviewer for an academic program, department, or other academic unit.
+- i) Invitations from funding agencies to serve on expert review panels for evaluating research grant applications; - j) Invitations to serve as an external reviewer for an academic program, department, or other academic unit.

-5.2.
+4.2.
 Teaching

-A candidate for promotion to Full Professor must have demonstrated a commitment to teaching and the attainment of a high level of competence in classroom and face-to-face instruction.
+A candidate for promotion to Full Professor must have demonstrated a commitment to teaching and the attainment of a high level of competence in classroom instruction.
 It is expected that each candidate will also have demonstrated ability to work with students on an individual basis, including the mentoring of students in research.

 Some indicators of a candidate's competence in the area of teaching and mentoring students might include:

-- a) Designing courses that enhance the departmental curriculum; - b) Various forms of student evaluations; - c) Being asked to serve (either as thesis advisor, committee chair, or committee member) of undergraduate Senior Honors Thesis, Master's Thesis, and/or PhD Dissertation, both within CCS and other departments at this or other institutions; - d) Awards or other accolades for student theses that have been supervised by the candidate; - e) Receiving College, University, or other prestigious awards for teaching and/or mentoring.
+- a) Designing courses that enhance the departmental curriculum; - b) Various forms of positive student evaluations; - c) Being asked to serve (either as thesis advisor, external examiner, committee chair, or committee member) of original student research projects, including: undergraduate Senior Honors Thesis, Master's Thesis, and/or Ph.D.
+Dissertation, within CCS and/or for other departments at this or other institutions; - d) Awards or other accolades for student theses that have been supervised by the candidate: - e) Receiving College, University, or other prestigious awards for teaching and/or mentoring.

-5.3.
+4.3.
 Service